-The spectrum chart can be displayed in the lower half of the main window by pressing the relevant icon on the ribbon as per 4.5 WINDOWS RIBBON CONTROLS.
+The spectrum chart can be displayed in the lower half of the main window by pressing the relevant icon on the ribbon as per Error!
+Reference source not found.
+Error!
+Reference source not found.

 The spectrum analyser chart provides a live chart of signal against frequency.
 It is not usually required for normal EM transmitter reception but can be useful for debug purposes - particularly identifying significant noise sources outside the normal 10Hz to 30Hz range of interest.